Strengthen the Body

 - Nutrients are used too-rapidly fighting infection and toxicity

-Poor gut health is a primary player in these two problems.
+Poor gut health is the primary player in these two problems.

-Combatting this wisely can make a huge difference in the speed of your improvement, and in how you feel along the way.
+Addressing nutrient deficiently wisely can make a huge difference in both 1) the speed of your improvement and 2) how you feel along the way.

 Infrared Is Restorative, Yet Entirely Missing In Modern Life

-Infrared light is invisible and makes up around half of sunlight.
-It is mostly felt as heat.
-Red light is visible, and makes up around 15% of sunlight.
+Infrared light is invisible — and makes up about half of sunlight.

-Between the two, about 65% of sunlight (at noon) is restorative red and infrared.
+65% of pure sunlight is comprised of restorative red and infrared.

-We need large amounts of red & infrared to regulate our thyroid, digestion, immunity, circadian rhythm, enzyme activity, and more.
+The body needs large amounts of red & infrared frequencies to regulate thyroid function, digestion, immunity, circadian rhythm, enzyme activity, circadian rhythm, hormone production, and more.

-By contrast, throughout history, it’s nearly certain that humans received large amounts of infrared and red throughout the day and night — from sunlight and fire.
+Throughout history, humans received large amounts of infrared and red all day and night — from both sunlight and fire.

 Heat lamps are about $3-8/ea at local stores or Amazon.